tomasle/data-science-prosjekt/README.md

 To create a simple website to feature your work follow the instructions:
 1. Enable GitHub Pages on your repo
 2. Alter the code and templates in the "website/" folder to fit your project

+### Challenge
+1. Save one image of a plot from your notebook, which you feel like displaying (hint: plt.savefig('present_notebook1.png'))
+2. Instead of linking to your notebook using a hyperlink, use a clickable image of the saved plot to navigate to your notebook.
+You may write some html here -> generate img and a tags in the compilation script in the website/
+3. OPTIONAL: Make your website look more presentable with some more html and css

 ## References
 - vegdata api